fanbeatsman/interestcalc/README.md

 ## Design choices

 * **jade:** Originally, since I noticed I had to support different currencies, it would be the natural follow up to support different languages.
 I was going to use jade's placeholder functionalities to only use placeholder strings instead of static ones.
 This ensures that plain text is exchangable easily from language to language.
-Did not have time to implement different languages.
+However, I did not have time to implement different languages in the end.
 * **Jest** Facebook's testing framework.
 Never used it, but I was intrigued by the notion of snapshot testing, so I gave it a try and tried to learn it.
 Unfortunately, the test-renderer for react has some bugs at the moment (see github issue below).
 Usually I would use Jasmine, but I did get setup way faster with jest.

 ## Possible avenues to explore